Revised May 6, 2015

 Semi-volatiles – Samples will be collected on a foam “filter”.
 The M6 propellant contains dinitrotoluene, dibutlyphthalate and diphenylamine.
 Clean Burning Igniter is similar but without the dinitrotoluene.
 This sampling will capture the residual of these chemicals, and combustion products.
 To obtain a representative sample, it will also require a 24-hour collection period.
 This technique will also be used to collect dioxins and furans in the air.
 A larger volume of air needs to be sampled for these compounds and a 48-hour collection time is needed.

 The turnaround time for the laboratory along with analytical interpretation is expected to be at least four to five weeks before data is available from this baseline sampling.

-The detection levels for each technique and each chemical compound is selected to provide confidence that the data is valid at the soil or air quality standard.You may need a PDF reader to view files on this page.
+The detection levels for each technique and each chemical compound is selected to provide confidence that the data is valid at the soil or air quality standard.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.